 “Sunny Days” – (initial title…)

-For this sketch, I had intentions of using watercolour and Inktense pencils, and then another idea came to mind.
-I used acrylic ink, acrylics, gesso, and for now, collage...and no watercolour.
+For this sketch, I was going to use watercolour and Inktense pencils, and then another idea came to mind.
+Out came acrylic ink, acrylics, gesso, and for now, collage...and no watercolour.

 I am not quite sure where I am going with her, but I like the colours and the light on her face.
 I am also pleased with her arms and hands.